Maryada Ramanna: Plot

-1982: Gandikota of Rayalaseema suffers from constant violence due to a feud between two families.
-The first being the one of Ramineedu, who has two teenage sons Mallasuri and Baireddy and the second being the one of Raghava Rao who has an infant son.
-In a scuffle, Raghava Rao assassinates Ramineedu's brother and subsequently dies from his wounds whilst his wife flees with his son and is raised to be oblivious to the feud.
-Ramineedu and his sons swear vengeance to not spare anyone from Raghava Rao's clan.
+In 1982, the village of Gandikota in the Rayalaseema region is consumed by a violent feud between two prominent families.
+The first faction is led by Ramineedu, who has two teenage sons, Mallasuri and Baireddy, while the second is led by Raghava Rao, who has an infant son.
+During a violent confrontation, Raghava Rao kills Ramineedu's brother and subsequently succumbs to his own injuries.
+Raghava Rao's widow flees the village with her infant son, raising him in the city completely oblivious to his ancestral history.
+Swearing absolute vengeance, Ramineedu and his sons vow to execute any surviving male member of Raghava Rao's lineage.